Turin's Partner Forest Program

 An ongoing connection between Turin and tropical forests

-The Hermada Sustainable Hotspot connects the residents of Turin to the residents of Gabonese communities who are helping protect their tropical forests through sustainable forest management.
-The local-to-local connection is made through the furniture, which is engraved with words describing the values of the project.
+The Hermada and Corso Farini place making projects connect the residents of Turin to the Gabonese community members who are helping protect their tropical forests through sustainable forest management.
+The local-to-local connection is exemplified through the furniture, which is engraved with words describing the values of the project.
 It is also communicated through an informational display.
 Because Precollinear Park exists on the site of a disused tram corridor, an old tram shelter was repurposed to display a “Tropic-call for the future.”
 Additional improvements to the park will provide further opportunities for Turin to reshape material and cultural connections between its residents and tropical forests.